onehex/gitlearn/LearnGo.md

-Golang
 ---
-title: Go programming language
+# Go programming language

-description: Go language cheatsheet contains useful code syntax with examples which is handy while coding.
+> description: Go language cheatsheet contains useful code syntax with examples which is handy while coding.
-created: 2020-05-01
-updated: 2022-10-01
 ---

 Go language is an open-source, statically typed programming language by Google.
 Go is highly recommended for creation of highly scalable and available web applications.